gpratte/jwtauth/README.md

 ### Enhance UserDetailsService

-Enhance the xx of the UserDetailsServiceImpl class to add the roles to the UserDetails
+Enhance the loadUserByUsername method of the UserDetailsServiceImpl class to add the roles to the UserDetails

 Replace the loadUserByUsername with the following